jaroslav-zukov/genome-assembly-notes/content/index.md

 - How is the assembly done on a high level (step by step diagram)
 - What is the assembly precision and why it may be imprecise
 - What's the computational complexity

+### Theoretical framing of the problem
+Imagine you have $k$ strips of paper with the same signal printed on them.
+Then one takes a scissors and cuts strips into multiple pieces in random places.
+The pieces have average length of $l$ and some length distribution $X$.

+The goal is to reconstruct the original signal.
+### Main - building new raw probabilistic assembler
+1. Verify assumptions
+2. Construct the theoretical solution and build the proof of concept
+	1. Create a distance function for finding overlaps from wavelet transformed waves
+		1. somehow leverage the regularity of the trig functions
+		2. differentiate between prefix and postfix overlaps
+	2. Research how exactly can we apply [[GIRG]]s - theoretical solution
+		1. encoding of $\mathbb{R}^n$ into the graph with the distance function
+		2. finding the most probable graphs
+	3. Try to create a unified end-to-end theoretical framework
+3. Collect a team of experienced engineers and build the thing using software best practices

 **Timeline →**
 > [!info] [[Timeline of the sub-projects]]